-Following his initial greeting he often offers blessings, prayers and thanksgiving for various good and positive thing with the body of Christ, which are worthy of commendation.
+Following his initial greeting, he often offers blessings, prayers, and thanksgiving for various good and positive things with the Body of Christ which are worthy of commendation.
 This initial commentary generally introduces the theme on which the apostle will focus for the main body of his letter.

-The principle part of his epistles fall into two categories.
-The focus of the first covers doctrine that is especially relevant to the particular Church to whom he is writing, while the latter part of his epistle encourages them to put into practice the doctrine he has just been sharing.
+The majority of his epistles cover two categories.
+First, he covers doctrine that is especially relevant to the particular Church to whom he is writing, while the latter part of the epistle encourages them to put into practice the doctrine he has just been sharing.

-Within the body of his letter Paul encourages his readers - both specific individuals and the wider Church congregation, toward appropriate Christian conduct and the need to mature in the faith and study the word of truth.
-He frequently warns against false teachers, demonic doctrines; legalism or carnality within the main section of his writings.
+Within the body of his letter Paul encourages his readers, both specific individuals and the wider Church congregation, towards appropriate Christian conduct and the need to mature in the faith and study the Word of truth.
+He frequently warns against false teachers, demonic doctrines, legalism, or carnality within the main section of his writings.

-Philippines follows this general outline, with an exhortation towards humility of heart; unity in the Body and the need to be Christlike... while warning against evil workers whom he describes as dogs and exhorting the people towards a joyful, heavenly walk - while citing himself as an example to follow.
+Philippines follows this general outline, with an exhortation towards humility of heart, unity in the Body, and the need to be Christlike... warning against evil workers, whom he describes as dogs, and exhorting the people towards a joyful, heavenly walk - while citing himself as an example to follow.

-It is as Paul draws his letters to a close that he adds greeting from other saints of God and often introduces brief words of encouragement and succinct directives to pray; rejoice; give thanks; abound in good works; trust in God's supply and glorify our heavenly Father, and Jesus Christ - our great God and Saviour.
-We are not to be ashamed of the gospel of salvation, which is the power of God unto all who believe, and we are to glory in the name above all name - Christ Jesus our Lord.
+It is as Paul draws his letters to a close that he adds greetings from other saints of God and often introduces brief words of encouragement and succinct directives to pray, rejoice, give thanks, abound in good works, trust in God's supply, and glorify our heavenly Father and Jesus Christ - our great God and Saviour.
+We are not to be ashamed of the gospel of salvation which is the power of God unto all who believe, and we are to glory in the name above all name - Christ Jesus our Lord.